ArbitrumFoundation/docs/docs/airdrop-eligibility-distribution.md

 ### User airdrop eligibility details

-We use a points system to determine the number of tokens that airdrop recipients can claim.
+A points systems was used to determine the number of tokens that airdrop recipients can claim.
 You earn maximum one point per qualifying action performed before the snapshot date.
-There are 14 total qualifying actions, so you can earn up to 14 points.
+There were 14 total qualifying actions, so it was possible to earn up to 14 points.

 **Qualifying actions:**